-The 2019-2021 participation fee for 4CITIES (which includes tuition and administrative fees at all six universities) will be 4500 EUR per academic year for EU nationals and 9000 EUR per academic year for non-EU nationals.
+The participation fee for 2023-2025 is 3000 EUR per academic year for self-paying EU nationals, 4500 EUR per academic year for Programme Country scholarship holders, and 9000 EUR per academic year for Partner Country scholarship holders and self-paying non-EU nationals.
+The participation fee includes tuition and administrative fees at all relevant universities.
 Please keep in mind that 4CITIES is a two-year program, and that the participation fee does not include travel, accommodation, food, visas, or other costs of living.

 How much should students expect to pay for monthly expenses?

-While the answer depends a lot on the lifestyle of each student, most students report spending 700-800 EUR per month on accommodation, food, transport, and entertainment, with some able to get by on as little as 500 EUR per month.
-Certainly, 1000 EUR per month is more than sufficient.
+While the answer depends a lot on the lifestyle of each student, most students report spending 800-1000 EUR per month on accommodation, food, transport, and entertainment.

 Are scholarships available?

-4CITIES offers approximately 20 Erasmus Mundus Joint Master Degree (EMJMD) scholarships per year.
+4CITIES offers approximately 20 Erasmus Mundus Joint Master Degree (EMJMD) scholarships per year, distributed to particular geographic regions.
 Please see our fees & scholarships page for more information.
-Also, once registered, please see section 5 of the online application module for further details.
+Also, once registered, please see the online application module for further details.

 NOTE: additional scholarships have been made available to students whose nationality matches one of the following countries: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates.